AdobeDocs/campaign-standard.en/help/administration/using/external-accounts.md

 Also, note that the public IPs from which you are trying to initiate the SFTP connection must be whitelisted on the Campaign instance.
 Whitelisting of IP addresses can be requested via a [support ticket](https://support.neolane.net), along with providing the public key to use for authentication.

-## How to define an Amazon S3 external account
+## How to define an Amazon S3 external account {#how-to-define-an-amazon-s-external-account}

 The S3 server field should be filled as follows: